gtoubassi/mnist-vae/README.md

 ### Visualizing MNIST Digits in 2-D Latent Space

 Below is a scatter plot of the 10,000 training samples from MNIST embedded in a 2-D space.
 The first plot shows the plain autoencoder version and the second shows the VAE.
+Note that with only 2 dimensions the clusters have severe overlap.
+Both encodings have 4's and 9's heavily overlapped, which is reflected in the above reconstructions which shows a 4 being reconstructed as a fuzzy 9.

 ![autoencoder plot](https://raw.githubusercontent.com/gtoubassi/mnist-vae/master/assets/ae-cluster.png)
 ![vae plot](https://raw.githubusercontent.com/gtoubassi/mnist-vae/master/assets/vae-cluster.png)